KintCark/Automatic1111-Android-Termux/README.md

 Install stable-diffusion-webui on Termux (Android) + PRoot This will guide you on installing AUTOMATIC1111/stable-diffusion-webui on Termux (Android) + native Make sure that you have a high-end phone to actually make this usable.
 On my phone with 8GB RAM, launch the webui alone take at least ~ 2 GB RAM, thus making it impossible to load any model and process further.

-pkg update && pkg upgrade -y && pkg pkg install git cmake python wget && pkg install libwebp && pkg install nodejs && npm install -g npm@12.0.1 -g pnpm

 1. Prerequisites
 First you have to install Termux and install PRoot.
 Then install and login to Ubuntu in PRoot

+pkg update -y && pkg upgrade && pkg install wget curl curl -fsSL https://raw.githubusercontent.com/TecnicalBot/modded-distro/main/install.sh | bash

+pkg update && pkg upgrade -y && pkg pkg install git cmake python wget && pkg install libwebp && pkg install nodejs && npm install -g npm@12.0.1 -g pnpm

 2. Installing AUTOMATIC1111/stable-diffusion-webui